DiffstarPop: A generative physical model of galaxy star formation history: Discussion

-The smooth evolutionary trajectories of halo and galaxy growth in \DstarPop are not intended to reproduce very-short-term stochastic fluctuations in SFH.
+The smooth evolutionary trajectories of halo and galaxy growth in \DstarPop are not intended to reproduce very-short-term stochastic fluctuations in SFH \citep[e.g.][]{Tacchella2020, Iyer2020_burstiness, Iyer24_sfhvariability, Wang2022_stochastic}.
 When such SFH fluctuations occur long before the time of observation, there is a minimal impact on the statistical distributions of broadband galaxy colors \citep[e.g.][]{chaves_montero_hearin_2021_sbu2}; and such MAH fluctuations have only percent-level impact on halo clustering \citep{hearin_etal21_diffmah}.
-However, a large SFH fluctuation can indeed influence the spectrum of a galaxy when it occurs very close to the time of observation; in closely related work, we have incorporated this effect into the DSPS library using a new model for burstiness introduced in \citet{zacharegkas_etal25}, and we have built a population-level model for this burstiness ingredient as part of Diffsky.
+However, a large SFH fluctuation can indeed influence the spectrum of a galaxy when it occurs very close to the time of observation; in closely related work, we have incorporated this effect into the DSPS library using a new model for burstiness introduced in \citet{zacharegkas_etal25}.

 In this paper, we have also neglected to directly model the role of major halo mergers, which can impact the SFH of satellite galaxies that eventually merge with their associated central.
 To account for these effects, we have developed Diffmerge, a model that incorporates ex-situ star formation into the \dstar framework.
 Diffmerge describes how the stellar mass formed in a satellite galaxy is deposited into its associated central, a crucial step for producing the most massive galaxies in the Universe.
 As shown in Appendix~\ref{diffstarpop_fitter_appendix}, \DstarPop can already approximate in- plus ex-situ SFHs through an effectively higher main-sequence efficiency.
 However, explicitly linking the additional quenching of satellite galaxies to their merging histories will be essential for accurately predicting the small-scale clustering of satellites \citep{moster_emerge1, behroozi_etal19}, and so we will explore this effect in follow-up work \citep{beltz_mohrmann_etal_inprep}.